-The current Covid-19 pandemic has had a profound effect on markets.
-Given the extreme market conditions, the solvency position is being continuously monitored and remains in excess of risk appetite.
+The Covid-19 pandemic has had a profound effect on markets and the economy, both in the UK and globally.
+During the year, the solvency position has remained resilient and in excess of risk appetite.
+The solvency position continues to be monitored regularly as the impact of the pandemic continues into 2021.
 Section A.1.3 Covid-19 describes the operational response to the pandemic and the impact on the Risk Management System ("RMS") is described in Section C.7.5 Covid-19.